iotexproject/dewi-demo/README.md

 ![image](./docs/images/flow-2.png)

 3. The prover iterates over the whole block of messages and computes a score for each device id that accounts for its "work".
 In this demo the score is calculated as "1" score point for proof of liveness 8i.e. for each message), plus `N` where `N`is the the number of WiFi clients connected in that 7-seconds slot message.
-The result is a mapping device_id => score and the ZK proof of the computaion which is returned to the sequencer:
+The result is a mapping client_id => score and the ZK proof of the computaion which is returned to the sequencer:

 ![image](./docs/images/flow-3.png)